 This book makes a first-ever contribution to the fields of anthropology and geography in the study of impacts of Brexit on British migrants within Europe.
 It is also the first study into lifestyle migrants as political agents.
 It will thus appeal to anthropologists, human geographers, sociologists, as well as academics and students of citizenship studies, migration studies, European studies, and political geography.

 Table of Contents

-Fiona Ferbrache is a Human Geography lecturer at Keble College and Brasenose College, University of Oxford.
-She is author of several publications on British migrants in France focusing on issues that include citizenship and Brexit.
+Fiona Ferbrache is Lecturer of Human Geography at Keble College and Brasenose College, University of Oxford.
+She is author of several publications on British migrants in France focussing on issues that include citizenship and Brexit.
 Fiona is also a transport geographer and has published two edited collections and several papers in that field.